2027 Canadian Grand Prix Travel Guide

 Click the links below to read the different sections of our guide and scroll down to start planning your trip!

-2026 Canadian Grand Prix Tickets
+2027 Canadian Grand Prix Tickets

 Demand is always high for Canadian Grand Prix tickets.
-How and where to buy F1 tickets for the 2026 race and advice on general admission, grandstand & hospitality tickets at Circuit Gilles Villeneuve.
+How and where to buy F1 tickets for the 2027 race and advice on general admission, grandstand & hospitality tickets at Circuit Gilles Villeneuve.

 Where To Stay in Montreal

 It’s hard to avoid the ‘F1 tax’ for accommodation on Grand Prix weekend in Montreal, but there are plenty of places to stay for fans on all budgets.
+Dates are not yet confirmed for the 2027 Canadian Grand Prix, though we expect it to take place on either May 16 or May 23.

 How to Get Around Montreal